 Admission Requirements

-Students must register in one of the participating units (i.e. graduate departments, faculties and institutes listed), in order to be eligible for either option of study in the Collaborative Specialization in Aging, Palliative and Supportive Care across the Life Course.
+Students must register in one of the participating units (i.e. graduate departments, faculties and institutes listed), in order to be eligible for either option of study (#1. aging and the life course or #2. palliative and supportive care) in the Collaborative Specialization in Aging, Palliative and Supportive Care across the Life Course.

 Application Procedures